main logo

 Purchasing goods and services through our advertiser links, or through our Affiliate Program Shop, helps support CubaGenWeb.
 CubaGenWeb makes no representations, warranties or other statements concerning these merchants.

-We are not an investigative service - we merely supply information so you can do your own genealogical research.
+We are NOT a genealogy investigative service - we merely supply information and advice to facilitate doing your own genealogical research.
 We regret that we cannot answer queries about specific surnames.

 You are visitor numbervisitor countersince 4 Jul 1996